 Rustic and Refined

-Whether you want to add another wood accent to your homespun abode or bring some rough-hewn contrast to your urban-chic apartment, this TV console is a great way to do it.
+Whether you want to add another wood accent to your homespun abode or bring some rough-hewn contrast to your urban-chic apartment, this DIY TV stand is a great way to do it.
 In a few hours (and for as little as $100, including wood and hardware), you can create a beautiful and functional piece of furniture that can hold your TV as well as books, art, knickknacks, and more.

 An old door—whether you find it at an estate sale, on the curb, or in a trash bin—can be easily repurposed into a fantastic TV console.
 With a little ingenuity and a Kreg Jig (trust us: it’s a DIYer’s best friend), you can build a beautiful and sturdy stand for your TV or home entertainment system out of even a seriously dinged-up door.
 For portability and a cool industrial look, add shopping-cart wheels or casters.